tkaitchuck/aHash/README.md

 This achieved by ensuring that:

-* aHash is designed to resist differential crypto analysis.
+* aHash is designed to [resist differential crypto analysis](https://github.com/tkaitchuck/aHash/wiki/How-aHash-is-resists-DOS-attacks#differential-analysis).
 Meaning it should not be possible to devise a scheme to "cancel" out a modification of the internal state from a block of input via some corresponding change in a subsequent block of input.
   * This is achieved by not performing any "premixing" - This reversible mixing gave previous hashes such as murmurhash confidence in their quality, but could be undone by a deliberate attack.
   * Before it is used each chunk of input is "masked" such as by xoring it with an unpredictable value.
 * aHash obeys the '[strict avalanche criterion](https://en.wikipedia.org/wiki/Avalanche_effect#Strict_avalanche_criterion)':
 Each bit of input has the potential to flip every bit of the output.
 * Similarly, each bit in the key can affect every bit in the output.
-* Input bits never affect just one or a very few bits in intermediate state.
-This is specifically designed to prevent [differential attacks aimed to cancel previous input](https://emboss.github.io/blog/2012/12/14/breaking-murmur-hash-flooding-dos-reloaded/)
+* Input bits never affect just one, or a very few, bits in intermediate state.
+This is specifically designed to prevent the sort of
+[differential attacks launched by the sipHash authors](https://emboss.github.io/blog/2012/12/14/breaking-murmur-hash-flooding-dos-reloaded/) which cancel previous inputs.
 * The `finish` call at the end of the hash is designed to not expose individual bits of the internal state.
   * For example in the main algorithm 256bits of state and 256bits of keys are reduced to 64 total bits using 3 rounds of AES encryption.
-Reversing this is more than non-trivial as most of the information is by definition gone, and any given bit of the internal state is fully diffused across the output.
+Reversing this is more than non-trivial.
+Most of the information is by definition gone, and any given bit of the internal state is fully diffused across the output.
-* In both aHash and the fallback the internal state is divided into two halves which are updated by two unrelated techniques using the same input. - This means that if there is a way to attack one of them it likely won't be able to attack both of them at the same time.
+* In both aHash and its fallback the internal state is divided into two halves which are updated by two unrelated techniques using the same input.
+- This means that if there is a way to attack one of them it likely won't be able to attack both of them at the same time.
 * It is deliberately difficult to 'chain' collisions.
   * To attack  Previous attacks on hash functions have relied on the ability

+More details are available on [the wiki](https://github.com/tkaitchuck/aHash/wiki/How-aHash-is-resists-DOS-attacks).

 ### aHash is not cryptographically secure

 AHash should not be used for situations where cryptographic security is needed.
 It is not intended for this and will likely fail to hold up for several reasons.

+1. aHash relies on random keys which are assumed to not be observable by an attacker.
+For a cryptographic hash all inputs can be seen and controlled by the attacker.
-1. It has not yet been analyzed by any third party.
+2. aHash has not yet gone through peer review.
-2. The input keys, and output results, are assumed to be largely non-observable.
-(Unlike cryptographic hashes where EVERYTHING is under the attacker's control)
-3. It uses reduced rounds of AES as opposed to the standard of 10.
-This means that things like the SQUARE attack apply.
+3. Because aHash uses reduced rounds of AES as opposed to the standard of 10.
+Things like the SQUARE attack apply to part of the internal state.
 (These are mitigated by other means to prevent producing collections, but would be a problem in other contexts).
 4. Like any cypher based hash, it will show certain statistical deviations from truly random output when comparing a (VERY) large number of hashes.
+(By definition cyphers have fewer collisions than truly random data.)

 There are several efforts to build a secure hash function that uses AES-NI for acceleration, but aHash is not one of them.

-## Compatibility

-New versions of aHash may change the algorithm slightly resulting in the new version producing different hashes than the old version even with the same keys.
-Additionally, aHash does not guarantee that it won't produce different hash values for the same data on different machines, or even on the same machine when recompiled.

-For this reason aHash is not recommended for cases where hashes need to be persisted.

 ## Accelerated CPUs

 Hardware AES instructions are built into Intel processors built after 2010 and AMD processors after 2012.
 It is also available on [many other CPUs](https://en.wikipedia.org/wiki/AES_instruction_set) should in eventually be able to get aHash to work.
-However only X86 and X86-64 are the only supported architectures at the moment, as currently they are the only architectures for which Rust provides an intrinsic.
+However, only X86 and X86-64 are the only supported architectures at the moment, as currently they are the only architectures for which Rust provides an intrinsic.

 aHash also uses `sse2` and `sse3` instructions.
 X86 processors that have `aesni` also have these instruction sets.